 This brand-new, fashion-forward eyewear brand, founded in 2021, handcrafts its products in small batches in Italy and uses sustainable materials and packaging.
 Choose from glasses and sunglasses with a hip, worldly aesthetic, from updated classics to the Global African collection.

 Tennis phenom Serena Williams has always been a woman who lets her actions do the talking, and when it comes to her jewelry line, her character shines through.
 Williams has partnered with global diamond manufacturer K.P.
 Sanghvi to make sure that her products feature conflict-free diamonds.
-When you purchase a necklace from her Unstoppable collection and more, you can rest assured that you are promoting a truly ethical and responsible brand.
+When you purchase a necklace and other items from her collection, you can rest assured that you are promoting a truly ethical and responsible brand.

-Founded by Dana Bly in 2010, Pardon My Fro was inspired by Bly’s natural hair journey and her desire to find beautiful, bold, and expressive imagery featuring Black women.
+Founded by Dana Bly in 2010, Pardon My Fro was inspired by Bly’s natural hair journey and her desire to find beautiful, bold and expressive imagery featuring Black women.
 When she found the marketplace lacking, she decided to create her own brand.
-From cool throw pillows and brightly colored umbrellas to funky shower curtains to wall art, her designs that feature Black women can add a distinct flair to a home or wardrobe.
+From cool throw pillows and brightly colored umbrellas to funky shower curtains and bath mats, her designs featuring Black women can add a distinct flair to a home or wardrobe.

 Mocha Mane creates hair clips specifically with Black culture in mind, and founder Helecia Williams had one overarching goal when designing them: She wanted Black women, and women in general, to embrace their textured hair.
-Her inspirational and bedazzled clips have words such as kinks, curls, and coils on them, and the brand deliberately showcases women of color of various complexions in its marketing materials.
+Her inspirational and bedazzled clips have words such as kinks, curls and coils on them, and the brand deliberately showcases women of color with various complexions in its marketing materials.